NOAKES AND THE WOMAN WHO HOLDS THE KEY TO HIS FATE

 Of course, Adams is only the Chair of the “jury”.
 Other members include an HPCSA staff member, Noakes’ external doctor peers and a member of the public.
 They are all important cogs in this wheel of justice.
 They also hold keys to Noakes’ fate in this odd case.

-Johannesburg dietitian Claire Julsing Strydom reported Noakes for a single tweet in February 2014.
+It is common cause by now that Johannesburg dietitian Claire Julsing Strydom reported Noakes for a single tweet in February 2014.
 Strydom was president of the Association for Dietetics in SA (ADSA) at the time.
-The HPCSA changed her complaint from personal to professional and made ADSA the complainant.
-That was yet another breach of its own rules.

 That set off a chain of events that has cost millions on both sides, with no end in sight.
 Of course, there is an end in sight – when Adams rules on April 21.
-I expect her ruling to unlock some of the weirdness that has characterised the trial.
-Whichever way she rules, the seismic effects of this peculiar prosecution will likely reverberate worldwide.

 It’s also true that HPCSA hearings are not supposed to be adversarial.
-Hearings are supposed to be dispassionate inquiries into the truth of a matter.
+They are supposed to be dispassionate inquiries into the truth of a matter.
 However, from the outset, the HPCSA’s approach has been nothing but adversarial.
-Adams has negotiated those legal and ethical minefields with a gentle, intelligent humour at times.
-However, the adversarial nature of this case raises questions of the HPCSA’s motive in prosecuting Noakes.

 As a result, the public dubbed it the Banting for Babies Trial.
-I dubbed it Theatre of the Absurd when it became clear that the trial isn’t about babies at all.
-It is also not about breastfeeding or what doctors can and can’t say on social media.
-After all, the HPCSA doesn’t have guidelines for health professionals on use of social media.
-Therefore, it doesn’t make sense to accuse Noakes of breaching rules that don’t exist.
+I dubbed it Theatre of the Absurd when it became clear that the trial wasn’t about babies at all.
+Nor was it also about breastfeeding or what doctors can and can’t say on social media.

 A reliable source told me that Bhoopchand presented a bill of close to R1million for seven days of the February 2016 hearing alone.
 Neither Bhoopchand, nor instructing attorney Katlego Mmuoe, of Mmuoe Attorneys, nor the HPCSA would confirm or deny the amount.